What Is a Film Fixer? The Essential Guide for Productions Filming in Hungary

 Choosing the Right Structure for Your Production

-A documentary crew of three to five people shooting in Budapest for a week needs one experienced Hungarian fixer who can handle permits, translation, transport, and crew sourcing.
-A mid-scale commercial with a crew of twenty to thirty needs a fixer for local logistics and either a line producer or coordinator managing the broader schedule.
+A documentary crew of three to five people shooting in Budapest for a week needs one skilled Hungarian fixer who can handle permits, translation, transport, and crew sourcing.
+A mid-scale commercial with a crew of twenty to thirty needs a fixer for local logistics and either a line producer or coordinator managing the wider schedule.
 A feature film or major series needs the full structure.
-The key principle is that nobody replaces the fixer's local knowledge — even if you bring your own line producer and coordinator, you still need someone who speaks Hungarian, knows the permit offices, has crew contacts, and understands how business works in this country.
+The key principle is that nobody replaces the fixer's local knowledge — even if you bring your own line producer and coordinator, you still need someone who speaks Hungarian, knows the permit offices, has crew contacts, and knows how business works in this country.

 What Does a Fixer Cost?